inf0rmatix/serverpod_vps/assets/templates/serverpod_templates/github/workflows/deployment-docker.md

 - Adjust the `GHCR_ORG` variable and replace `<ORGANIZATION>` with your GitHub username, or the organization name if you got one.
 - At the top, you can change the branches that automatically trigger the deployment.
-By default, it is set to `deployment-docker-production`.
+By default, it is set to `main`.
 You can always trigger the action manually to run it on a different branch.

 ## Running the GitHub-Action

-Push your changes to the repository.
+Push your changes to the repository on the configured branch.

 To manually trigger the action, go to the "Actions" tab in your repository and click on the "Deploy to Docker" workflow.
 Click on "Run workflow" and select the